-Researchers at King’s College London would like to recruit a diverse and inclusive group of women with a diagnosis of type 2 diabetes, aged 18-45 years, to take part in the RESET study, which is looking at how we can improve their experience of healthcare.
+Researchers at King’s College London would like to recruit women with a diagnosis of type 2 diabetes, aged 18-45 years, to take part in a study which is looking at how we can improve their experience of healthcare.
+The study is called the RESET study.

 Our aim is to address the problem of stigma, which involves feeling judged or excluded because of diabetes.
 We know from our previous research that stigma affects many women with type 2 diabetes in terms of their physical and mental health and well-being, as well as their interaction with healthcare services.

-Talking part will involve participation in a series of meetings with other women with type 2 diabetes to firstly explore experiences of stigma, and then co-develop some anti-stigma messages and healthcare resources (e.g. materials such as films, animations, pictures, and stories).
-These materials will be for women with type 2 diabetes, their partners, friends, or families, healthcare workers, and wider society.
+Taking part will involve participation in a series of meetings with other women with type 2 diabetes to firstly explore experiences of stigma, and then co-develop some anti-stigma messages and healthcare resources (e.g. materials such as films, animations, pictures, and stories).
+The materials will be for women with type 2 diabetes, their partners, friends, or families, healthcare workers, and wider society.

 After the meeting, we will send you a £50 voucher.